 Major Programs Progress To Date Status

 Walking

-Work with the State Government to decrease waiting time and journey time for pedestrians on priority routes in the City Centre.
+journey time for pedestrians on priority routes in the City Centre.
 The City continues to work with TfNSW / Roads & Maritime Services (RMS) and the Sydney Coordination office on pedestrian priority in the City Centre.
 In response to a Council Notice of Motion (NOM) on this issue, the City prepared a letter to the Minister for Transport outlining the case for improved pedestrian priority at City Centre signals.
 The case will be strengthened by analysis undertaken for Transport inputs to Sustainable Sydney 2050.
-On Track

 Cycling - City centre

-Advocate to the State Government to complete the City Centre Access Strategy cycleway network.
+Access Strategy cycleway network.
 The Sydney Coordination Office (part of Transport for NSW) has given in-principle approval to proceed with another city centre cycleway link, on Castlereagh Street.
 We are still working to progress King Street and the missing block at each end of Liverpool Street.
 Staff met with TfNSW to initiate approval process and collaboration improvements to accelerate delivery of cycleway network.
 Watch

 Partnerships

-Collaborate with State Government to integrate walking and cycling with George Street Light Rail and pedestrianisation project Ongoing involvement and advocacy through weekly design meetings to negotiate high quality public domain outcomes to be delivered with the Light Rail project.
+Ongoing involvement and advocacy through weekly design meetings to negotiate high quality public domain outcomes to be delivered with the Light Rail project.
 On Track

-4.3 The number of people who choose to walk and cycle continu es to increase.
+4.3 The number of people who choose to walk and cycle continue es to increase.

 Major Programs Progress To Date Status

 Modal shift

-Promote the benefits and reduce barriers of walking and cycling to individuals, businesses and the wider community, through information and training courses and providing support to enterprises and community groups through behaviour change programs (including maps and organised rides).
+individuals, businesses and the wider community, through information and training courses and providing support to enterprises and community groups through behaviour change programs (including maps and organised rides).
 In the June quarter 2019: 25 adults completed the cycling course, 37 did the bike maintenance course, and 1180 young children attended the balance bike clinic to learn to ride.
 We held 28 Share the Path education sessions this quarter, where 411 people had their bikes tuned-up, 1164 maps were provided and 229 bells and 155 lights were mounted on bikes.
 New e-bikes in the Pitstop at Town Hall House are inspiring staff to use fleet bikes for work trips.
 The fleet has travelled more than 52,000 kilometres since 2011; 4,588 kilometres this quarter.
 20 City staff successfully completed the Cycling in the City course enabling them to use the city's bike fleet.
 On Track